maximosnolan/diff/README.md

 ![Diff Selection Page 3](img/diffSelectionPage3.png "Diff Selection Page 3")

+## Next steps

+1. Agree on front end functionality with various TOMS teams
+2. `migrate diffing infrastructure` to a BAS service to allow for `on demand diffing`
+3. Deploy website on `BPAAS`

 ## Running Locally

 To run this project locally, follow these steps:

 ### Prerequisites
-Ensure you have the following installed:
+Ensure you have the following installed (should be installed with bootstrapper):

 1. **Node.js** (version 16 or higher)
    Install from [here](https://nodejs.org/).